Kershaw hits strikeout marks, sends Dodgers past D-Backs 5-1

 Kershaw, who threw his only previous no-hitter in 2014, allowed three baserunners but no hits until Christian Walker hit a grounder to shortstop with two outs in the sixth.
 Kiké Hernandez made the stop but had a tough throw, and it forced Cody Bellinger to jump off the bag at first, making Walker safe by inches.

+“If I were to get through the sixth there, I think after that it starts becoming maybe a little more real,” Kershaw said.
+“Up until then, it’s not really real until after the sixth, and after the seventh you’ve got a real chance.”

 Kershaw calmly got a grounder from David Peralta on his 99th and final pitch.
+Manager Dave Roberts said Peralta would have been Kershaw’s final batter even if he still had a no-hitter intact, since the dominant Dodgers can already focus on keeping their arms fresh for October.

-During this coronavirus-shortened season, the 32-year-old Kershaw is on a roll that resembles the most dominant stretches of his 13 years in blue.
-He has thrown 15 consecutive scoreless innings since Aug.
+During this coronavirus-shortened season, the 32-year-old Kershaw is on a roll that resembles the most dominant stretches of his incredible career.
+The three-time NL Cy Young Award winner has thrown 15 consecutive scoreless innings since Aug.
 20, and he has given up just two runs and 10 hits with 29 strikeouts in 26 innings over his last four starts.

+Diamondbacks starter Luke Weaver was excited by the chance to pitch against Kershaw for the first time, even if his tough first inning put Arizona into a hole it never escaped.

+“I’ve seen him pitch a couple of times, but I did have a moment during the game where I was ready to go to battle and have a duel out there and just kind of match it,” said Weaver, who retired 14 straight Dodgers at one point.
+“He obviously had a great game, and he’s been doing it for a long time.”

-Luke Weaver (1-6) rebounded from a tough first inning to pitch 5 1/3 innings of four-hit ball while retiring 14 straight Dodgers at one point, but the free-falling Diamondbacks have lost 13 of 14.
+Weaver (1-6) rebounded from a tough first inning to pitch 5 1/3 innings of four-hit ball, but the free-falling Diamondbacks have lost 13 of 14.
+Arizona had 14 total hits in these three games in Chavez Ravine.

-After Kershaw departed, Arizona had success against the NL’s top bullpen.
-Ahmed walked and scored on Andy Young’s grounder off Dylan Floro in the seventh, and the Diamondbacks put two more runners on in the eighth without scoring against Blake Treinen.
+“We’ve got to find our way out of this, and we will,” Arizona manager Torey Lovullo said.
+“It’s hard to walk through what we’re doing and remain as positive as this group has been.
+With the pitching setting the tone, that’s very encouraging.
+It’s been very good over the past 14 games.
+We’ve just got to match things up on the other side of the ball, and we know that day is coming.”

 Los Angeles jumped ahead in the first when Seager singled and scored on Bellinger’s ground ball before Chris Taylor added an RBI single.